On a class of complete non-compact gradient Yamabe solitons: Bounds of the scalar curvature

 \section{Bounds of the scalar curvature}

-Before we prove Theorem \ref{bound}, we first give some useful results on the complete gradient Yamabe solitons. \begin{lemma} Let $(M^n, g)$ be a complete (closed or non-compact) Riemannian manifold satisfying \eqref{def2}.
+Before we prove Theorem \ref{bound}, we first give a useful lemma on the complete gradient Yamabe solitons. \begin{lemma} Let $(M^n, g)$ be a complete (closed or non-compact) Riemannian manifold satisfying \eqref{def2}.
 Then we have the following identities

 and

 \end{lemma}